Best Black Friday Laptop Deals

 YOU SAVE $329

 Get the Surface Pro 2017 with Intel Core i5 Processor, 8GB of RAM, and 256GB SSD for $1,000.
-No keyboard and pen are included, but the deal accounts for a $330 savings.
+No keyboard or pen are included, but the deal accounts for a $330 savings.

 YOU SAVE $200